R-Robins/QAS/README.md

 # QAS
 Queueing Network Animation and Simulation System

-A program for use in the instruction of queueing theory and the evaluation of accurate results.
+A program for use in the instruction of queueing theory.
 The program contains five queueing systems with user-definable parameters.

 Each system has numerical results calculated using event-driven simulation, which are displayed to the user.